-The chart also shows the 116 deaths in 2021 and 112 in 2020 where the death certificate mentioned both asbestosis and COVID-19 (black bars), the majority of which (104 and 103 respectively) had COVID-19 recorded as the underlying cause of death.
-These deaths again occurred in months that coincided with the first two waves of the pandemic.
+The chart also shows the deaths where the death certificate specifically mentioned both asbestosis and COVID-19 (black bars).
+During 2020 and 2021 these deaths occurred in months that coincided with documented waves of the pandemic.
 It is possible that some of these deaths may have occurred in later years had the pandemic not occurred.
+During 2022 (when the Omicron variant was dominant) there is a less clear pattern but most months showing a small number of deaths mentioning COVID-19.